 It was the Assyrian empire, under King Shalmaneser V, that in 723 B.C. conquered Israel's capital of Samaria and carried away as captives what is commonly referred to as the lost ten tribes of Israel.

 First Assyrian king to come in conflict with Israel.
 King Ahab of Israel fought him at the battle of Qarqar in 853.
 King Jehu paid tribute to him in 841.

 "Pul" was his personal name.
 Menahem, King of Israel, paid tribute money to him (Isaiah 7, 2Kings 15:19, 1Chronicles 5:26).

 This king initially came up against Northern Israel and forced its king, Hoshea, to pay him taxes (2Kings 17:1 - 3).
-Shalmaneser then "found treachery in Hoshea" (verse 4) and after a three-year campaign conquered Samaria, Israel's (Northern Ten Tribes of Israel) capital, in 723 B.C.
+Shalmaneser then "found treachery in Hoshea" (verse 4) and after a three-year campaign conquered Samaria in 723 B.C.
 (2Kings 17).
 The Israelites are taken out of the land as captives and transported to Assyria.

 705 - 681

 Most famous of Assyrian kings.
-He arrogantly boasted that Israel's God could not save them from his hand.
-God, however, begged to differ and had a death angel KILL 185,000 of his troops as they prepared to take Jerusalem (2Kings 18 - 19, Isaiah 37:33 - 38).
+He arrogantly boasted that the God of Israel could not save them from his hand.
+God, however, begged to differ and had a death angel kill 185,000 of his troops as they prepared to take Jerusalem (2Kings 18 - 19, Isaiah 37:33 - 38).

 681 - 669

 Mentioned in Isaiah 37:38, was paid tribute money by Manasseh, King of Judah.